marrus-sh/Corpora/README.markdown

 The basic mechanism is as follows :—

-01. A corpus authority organizes resources into a branching directory system which reflects their representation in the B·N·S model.
+01. A corpus authority organizes resources into a branching directory system in a subfolder of this repository which reflects their representation in the B·N·S model.
     Notes must be placed in a `:notes` directory inside the directory for the branch they annotate.
     Otherwise, directory naming is pretty flexible (shorter is better).